Google is Testing Self-Destructing Emails in New Gmail - Slashdot

 Snapchat, LAWL (Score:3)

 the further proprietization of email.
-(Score:2)
+(Score:4, Insightful)

 mash away at self destruct all you like.
-Once the message leaves your Google mailserver and enters my Postfix, its min
+Once the message leaves your Google mailserver and enters my Postfix, its mine.

 Mission Impossible (Score:2)